Crisandryj/memory-game/README.md

 ## My process

+-Decide which API I'll be using
+--PokiAPI

 -Decide what components need to be created
+--Parent component
+---Function to display images in random order

+-Scoreboard component

+-Image comp
+--Pull image from pokeAPI

 -Figure out the state structure of each component
 -Add style
 -Deploy project